 Situated in the village of Kodumbalur, 36 kilometres from Pudukkottai in Tamil Nadu, Moovar Koil or “The three temples” is a Hindu temple complex.
 These temples were constructed by a 10th century Chola general Boothi Vikramakesari.
 Currently, only two of the three temples have managed to survive.
 Kodumbalur was also the venue of an intense battle between the Pandyas and Pallavas.

-Suggested Read: 20 Best Tourist Places In Tamil Nadu That Prove That The State Is A Crown Studded With Gems
+Suggested Read: 50 Best Tourist Places In Tamil Nadu Ensuring The Most Awesome Vacay

 8.Koranganatha

 Koranganatha temple is a Hindu temple constructed by the Medieval Cholas.
-This temple which is not a functioning Hindu temple is dedicated to Lord Vishnu.
+One of the Great Living Chola Temples, this temple which is not a functioning Hindu temple is dedicated to Lord Vishnu.
 Located at Srinivasanallur Town in Trichy District of Tamilnadu it has a simple design.

 Suggested Read: 9 Best Hotels In Tirupati For A Tranquil Retreat In The Heart Of Tamil Nadu!